On this page you will find information on some of the Flood and Coastal Erosion Risk Management (FCERM) Projects.

 These projects involve working in partnership with other Risk Management Authorities.
 Such as the Environment Agency, South West Water and others.

 The StARR project aims to reduce flood risk to communities living and working in the St Austell Bay area, particularly in Par and St Blazey.
-The proposed scheme will bring extra benefits to the area by encouraging investment and making St Austell Bay a better place to work, live and play.
+The scheme will bring extra benefits to the area by encouraging investment and making St Austell Bay a better place to work, live and play.

 These organisations are working in partnership to develop the StARR project:

 - The Environment Agency

 - South West Water